 Amazon Fee Increases

-Most of the time, when Amazon increases its fees, the fee increase is very small but can add up for the seller who has more inventory that is sold from or is stored in an Amazon warehouse.
-Amazon almost always announces a few months ahead of time that fees will go up.
+With any type of service you use, eventually, the fees will go up.
+This is a natural part of business and should be expected.
+Most of the time, when Amazon increases their fees, the fee increase is very small, but can add up for the seller who has more inventory sold from or stored in an Amazon warehouse.

+When Amazon notifies you of upcoming fee increases, be sure you read the announcement carefully enough to thoroughly understand the changes.
+Remember that with these fee changes, Amazon is not out to get you.
+It surprises me how often I see other Amazon sellers complain on social media about fee changes as if Amazon were out to destroy them as a seller.
+No, Amazon does not want to put you out of business.
 The truth is that Amazon loves you doing the work of supplying inventory for their customers, but as with everything in life, as the cost of living goes up, so does the cost of everything else.
 It’s a natural part of business and should be expected.

 The bottom line is this: If the fee increases (which are usually just pennies per item) hurt your business in a detrimental or devastating way, then maybe you need to be sourcing inventory with better profit margins.

 For more information on the most recent fee changes go to www.fulltimefba.com/feechanges.

 February is one of the slowest sales months for Amazon sellers.
 The reasons are many, but I’ll highlight the biggest ones so you can be prepared.

 - The Q4 spending spree is over.
 People buy a lot during the months of November and December… and continue to buy a lot thanks to gift cards come January.
 But once February hits, the reasons to buy have dwindled down, resulting in slower sales.

 - It’s a shorter month.
 Yes, losing even two or three days of sales can make February seem like a really low sales month.